The Complete Guide to Getting a Modular Home Loan in 2025

 Common Approval Hurdles

-Securing a modular home loan can feel daunting, even for strong applicants.
+Securing financing for a modular home can feel daunting, even for strong applicants.
 Let’s break down four common challenges and how to tackle them.
-For more on navigating these obstacles, see our guide to surprising loan requirements.

 1. Low Credit Score

-Why It Matters: Lenders favor scores above 620 for better rates.
+Why It Matters: Lenders often favor scores above 620 for better rates.

 Example: John’s 590 score led to rejection.
 He paid off $5,000 in debt, raising his score to 630 in months.